Robust Bayesianism and Likelihoodism: Theories of Statistical Evidence: Robust Bayesianism and Likelihoodism

-Notice that \f{ll} and $\f{ll}^+$ concern only \emph{simple/point} hypotheses (i.e., elements of $\Theta$); the extension of those theses to \emph{composite} hypotheses (i.e., subsets of $\Theta$) is controversial, especially when nuisance parameters are present (see e.g., \cite{royall_statistical_1997} [\S 1.7 and Chapter 7] and \cite{bickel_strength_2012} for different strategies). $\textsc{ll}^+$ is stronger than \textsc{ll} in two related ways: it allows one to (1) compare the \emph{strength} of two pieces of evidence $E$ and $F$ by assessing whether $P^{\mathbb{E}}_{\theta_1}(E)/P^{\mathbb{E}}_{\theta_2}(E) \geq P^{\mathbb{F}}_{\theta_1}(F)/P^{\mathbb{F}}_{\theta_2}(F)$ or vice versa, and (2) compare pieces of evidence drawn from different experiments.
-Two examples will clarify and distinguish the theses. \\
+Notice that \f{ll} and $\f{ll}^+$ concern only \emph{simple/point} hypotheses (i.e., elements of $\Theta$); the extension of those theses to \emph{composite} hypotheses (i.e., subsets of $\Theta$) is controversial, especially when nuisance parameters are present (see e.g., \cite{royall_statistical_1997} [\S 1.7 and Chapter 7] and \cite{bickel_strength_2012} for different strategies).